neilff/react-training/intro.md

 - When in doubt, select the default options in the installation wizard.
 - The rest of this training assumes you are using the terminal that comes with Git (Git Bash) to run all command-line examples.

-_Notes: The official Git download provides several GUI tools, for both OS X and Windows.
+_Notes: The official Git download provides several GUI tools, for both macOS and Windows.
 If you are proficient with these interfaces, feel free to use them.
 This training, however, will only provide instructions from the command-line._

 ### Node.js